ClickHouse/clickhouse-docs/knowledgebase/detach-a-partition-in-clickhouse-cloud.md

 # Detach a partition in ClickHouse Cloud

-Techincally, it is not possible to detach a partition in ClickHouse Cloud.
-However, you can move a partition between tables or copy it to a new table and drop it from the old table.
-This can be a useful strategy to employ with aging data where the tables are partitioned by timeframe.
+Technically, it is not possible to detach a partition in ClickHouse Cloud.
+However, you can move a partition between tables, or copy it to a new table and drop it from the old table.
+This process can be a valuable strategy for managing aging data where the tables are partitioned by timeframe.

 ## Move a partition between the tables